-Manual harvest into crates, careful sorting, 15% whole bunches, 18-20 days maceration, indigenous yeast, spontaneous fermentation, cap punching and pumping over, gravity-fed transfer into barrel, 20 months ageing in oak barrels, 25% new oak, blending in stainless steel vats after racking.
-Unfiltered.
-Hailing from Normandy rather than the heart of Burgundy, Frédéric Leprince brings a unique perspective to the region's winemaking scene.
+Manual harvest into crates, careful sorting, fully de-stemmed, 18-20 days maceration, indigenous yeast, spontaneous fermentation, 10-12 months aging in oak barrels.
+Unfiltered Hailing from Normandy rather than the heart of Burgundy, Frédéric Leprince brings a unique perspective to the region's winemaking scene.
 He draws inspiration from winemakers both in France and abroad, which is evident in the diverse array of empty bottles adorning his winery.